4 Essentials for an Effective Reading Program

 Of course there is no one universally right way of doing this, but for the purpose of effective delivery, there must be common agreement as this will guide the many instructional decisions that need to be made.
 Having this understanding clearly articulated helps management, teachers, students, and parents communicate a common message about reading instruction.

-This developmental progression should be seen as two distinct phases that the reader passes through.
+Any developmental reading progression should make it very clear that the reader passes through two distinct phases.
 This is born out by most research on reading.
-If you blend these two phases all sorts of conflicting messages start to emerge.
+If you blend these two phases all sorts of conflicting messages and issues will start to emerge.

 PHASE 1: Developing the ability to fluently read the words on the page